kunrex/ard.blaster/README.md

 # ard.blaster
 I put an Arduino on a Nerf Gun.
-It was fun
+It was fun.
+Thanks to <a href="https://github.com/nt314p" target="_blank">nt314p</a> for helping me through my code

 ### Internals
 <div id="internals" align="center">